andreschaffer/slis-slos-examples/README.md

 - Latency: 90% of the requests in question will complete in less than 10ms, and 99% will complete in less than 100ms.

 ### Standardization
-It's worth standardizing on a few points, so the practice can scale well in your organization:
+For the practice to scale well in your organization, it's worth standardizing on a few points:
+- Documentation: make it easy to define and find your SLOs, e.g. use a [template](https://docs.google.com/document/d/1SNgnAjRT1jrMa7vGHK0J_0jJEDvKJ5JmTEXFvNRDaHE/edit) and make them easily accessible in a common place.
 - Compliance period: the time window your SLOs are evaluated over for operational needs, e.g. 28 rolling days.
-- Compliance report: a dashboard with in-time snapshots of your SLOs compliance, for transparent communication with others and for spotting problematic areas.
-- Look-back and prioritization: the frequency in which to review your performance against the SLOs, the effort in maintaining them, and your user satisfaction, e.g. fixed calendar quarters.
-- Requirements' categories: use buckets of approximately similar availability requirements, e.g.:
+- Requirements' categories: use buckets for approximately similar availability requirements, e.g.:
   - HIGH_FAST: high availability and low latency requirements, e.g. 99% availability and latency p99 of 100ms.
   - HIGH_SLOW: important but less latency-sensitive requirements, e.g. 99% availability and latency p99 of 5s.
   - LOW: outages are mostly invisible to users, e.g. 90% availability, and no latency requirement.
+- Compliance report: a dashboard with in-time snapshots of your SLOs compliance, for transparent communication with others and for spotting problematic areas.
+- Look-back and prioritization: the frequency in which to review your performance against the SLOs, the effort in maintaining them, and your user satisfaction, e.g. fixed calendar quarters.

 ### Error Budget, Alerting and Ways of Working
 TODO